Dollar (reactivity)

-But in nuclear physics, it useful to talk about the reactivity contributed by just the prompt neutrons.
+But in nuclear physics, it is useful to talk about the reactivity contributed by just the prompt neutrons.
 This is the reactivity in dollars or cents.

 Reactivity in its most general sense would not be measured in dollars or cents.
 This is because k_{eff} measures the total value of reactivity, a summation of the reactivity of both the prompt and delayed neutrons.
 However, reactivity in dollars is dependent on the delayed neutron fraction (β_{eff}).